-everyday/daily life.
-Decisive or crucial in concrete action remains the, on each and every respective occasion, Other, whether it (the Other) is an individual or a group.
-Correspondingly numerous must the "Me" be, whereby they either come into conflict with one another, or are hierarchised by the actors and/or are distinguished from one another as cleanly as possible.
-That which is common to "all, everyone" or is postulated as such, represents and constitutes a formal structure, which constantly requires content-related specification by (the) relevant Others, even when taken at face value, of or by itself, it refers to a content (e.g. "good manners", "equality", "human dignity")xliv.
-We can, however, also turn the tables and assert that (the) "Me" does not have to fulfil its foreseen ethical-normative task, duty or function not only because of (a) deficient unity, cohesion and generality, but also (then) when such predicates are generously ascribed or attributed to it (daß "Me" nicht nur wegen fehlender Geschlossenheit und Allgemeinheit, sondern auch dann seine vorgesehene ethisch-normative Aufgabe nicht erfüllen muß, wenn ihm solche Prädikate großzügigerweise zugeschrieben werden).
-When talking about the "Me", Mead always presumes normality, i.e. the more or less smooth following, observance and complying with norms of general validity in the "civilised" daily life of a society of, in principle, that is, (individuals) with equal rights and - in (respect of) the Fundamentals (or Fundamental Matters and Issues) - like-minded individuals, that is, "rational" individuals 141.
+Others, even when taken at face value, of or by itself, it refers to a content (e.g. "good manners", "equality", "human dignity")xliv.
+We can, however, also turn the tables and assert that the "Me" does not have to fulfil its foreseen ethicalnormative task, duty or function, not only because of deficient unity, cohesion and generality, but also when such predicates are generously ascribed or attributed to it.
+When talking about the "Me", Mead always presumes normality, i.e. the more or less smooth following, observance and complying with norms of general validity in the "civilised" daily life of a society of, in principle, that is, individuals with equal rights and - in respect of the Fundamentals (or Fundamental Matters and Issues) - like-minded individuals, that is, "rational" individuals141.
 In this case, as abstract as it may be, the "generalised Other" has to, in actual fact, spread, disseminate, diffuse and propagate the message of norm conformity (i.e. conformity with norms).
-What, however, does he (Mead) have to teach people seeking social orientation in a society lying under the intolerant spell (or being in the intolerant grip) of a charismatic dictator or of collective psychosis?xlv What is [[the case (or What happens)]] when "rational individuals" are transformed into a violent and inquisitorial "mob" - possibly, incidentally, by invoking the (religion of) rationality itself?^{xlvi} It is illuminating or instructive how Mead argues or rather contradicts himself, when he attempts to explain the phenomenon of the violent mob.
+What, however, does Mead have to teach people seeking social orientation in a society lying under the intolerant spell (or being in the intolerant grip) of a charismatic dictator or of collective psychosis?
+What happens when "rational individuals" are transformed into a violent and inquisitorial "mob" - possibly, incidentally, by invoking the (religion of) rationality itself?xlvi It is illuminating or instructive how Mead argues or rather contradicts himself, when he attempts to explain the phenomenon of the violent mob.
 The "Me" is not here at work, in which the "I" is lost, but it is a matter of the unleashing of the "I", of the failure of its "integration".
-In the same characteristic and distinctive style or manner (Duktus), the relation of the individual towards or with the mob is described as follows: "He is one with the community and the community is one with him"142.
+In the same characteristic and distinctive style or manner, the relation(ship) of the individual towards, or with, the mob is described as follows: "He is one with the community and the community is one with him" 142.